 Tie Dye for Green Out Night

 In preparation of Green Out Night, residents come out to tie dye their clothes, pillow cases, shoes, and more to celebrate the beginning of men's and women's basketball season.

-• Recycle your cardboard by flattening the box and laying it by the recycling bin
+• Recycle your cardboard by flattening the box and laying it in the cardboard recycling bin.

-• Consider CFL and LED light bulbs for your task light
+• Consider CFL and LED light bulbs for your task lights.

 Want to get more involved in sustainability on campus?
 Visit the Office of Sustainability here or call 719.255.3089 to find out more.